Deep Dive into EchoCLIP

 test_video = test_video[0:min(40, len(test_video)):2]

 The code above reads an example echocardiogram video, preprocesses each frame using the validation transformations defined in preprocess_val, and selects every other frame up to a maximum of 40 frames.
-The resulting test_video tensor has shape (num_frames, 3, 224, 224).
+The resulting test_video tensor has shape (20, 3, 224, 224), where 20 is the number of frames, 3 is the number of color channels (RGB), and 224x224 is the spatial resolution of each frame.

 test_video_embedding = F.normalize(echo_clip.encode_image(test_video), dim=-1)